-· Kids clean up!
+· Students clean up!

 EXTENSION: If you have a daily afterschool or community program, have an entire week of cooking classes!
-See the Recipe Basket for creative ideas, and encourage kids to experiment with some of their own.
+See the Recipe Basket for creative ideas, and encourage students to experiment with some of their own.
 How many different kinds of fruits and vegetables can they incorporate?

-INSTRUCTOR/PARENT RESOURCES: Are You Snack Smart? http://www.togethercounts.com/files/resources/documents/Are You Snack Smart.pdf
+INSTRUCTOR/PARENT RESOURCES: Are You Snack Smart? http://blog.togethercounts.com/tips-to-snack-responsibly/